Place goods into storage

 Overview

-This standard is about placing goods in storage in a logistics facility in order to maximise space, improve distribution and reduce risks.
+This standard is about placing goods into storage.
+This could be to meet customer demand and fulfil future orders or to store goods safely and securely until they are needed.
 It involves identifying locations for the size, weight or type of goods, including their usage or turnover.

 Performance criteria